How to Become a Psychologist in Iowa

 |3.
 Earn a PHD or PsyD||View Programs||2-4 Additional Years||Online or Campus|

 Studying for a Masters degree is a crucial part of becoming eligible for licensure as a psychologist.
-However after attaining your masters you will need to carry on studying and gain a doctorate degree.
+However, after attaining your masters, you will need to carry on studying and gain a doctorate degree.
 Learn more about the available IA psychology degrees and school options.

 Supervised Experience and Examination Requirements for Psychologists in Iowa

-Once you have competed your degree the Iowa Board of Psychology will then give you a ‘Psychology Associate’ title.
+Once you have completed your degree the Iowa Board of Psychology will then give you a ‘Psychology Associate’ title.
 This enables you to complete the required work experience to qualify for licensure in Iowa.
 You are required to gain 1500 hours of supervised professional experience and you must complete this within one year.
 While completing your work experience your supervisor must be qualified and approved by the Iowa board and they must also provide you with one hour of direct supervision a week, this is necessary in order to meet licensure requirements.

 Provided you have attained the required total hours of supervised work experience you can then apply for licensure from the Iowa Board.
 Once the board and reviewed and accepted your application you are then able to sit the Examination for Professional Practice in Psychology (EPPP).